royru/xotodo/README.md

 ### BACKLOG
 - Inline (in-browser) editing of todos
-- @topic @project
+- @topic
 - GitHub issues integration
-- "my todos for today" - high-level goals of today
+- "my focus for today" - high-level goals to focus on today
 - extension: @due: data auto-complete
 - sort user interface either by topic, folder or dueDate
+- extract all hard-coded filepaths and make it configurable